Cxbx-Reloaded/Cxbx-Reloaded/README.md

 ## System Requirements
 ### Minimum
-  * OS: Windows 7+ x64, or x86-64 Linux with Wine.
+  * OS: Windows 7+ x64, or x86-64 operating system with Wine.
 32-bit is not supported.
+    * Wine is not officially supported by us.
   * GPU: Direct3D 9.0c with Pixel Shader Model 2.x, and Vertex Shader Model 3.0.

 ## Prerequisites